DefaultPageTemplate.ascx

 Floor and table lamps are brilliant for adding layers of light without cluttering the space.
 Slim, sleek designs are ideal for small rooms.

 The colour of light bulbs can greatly affect the perception of space.
-Warm white light (2700K-3000K) creates a cozy, intimate atmosphere, while natural white light (3500K-4100K) feels brighter and more open.
+Warm white light (2700K-3000K) creates a cosy, intimate atmosphere, while natural white light (3500K-4100K) feels brighter and more open.

 For small rooms, a neutral white light is generally preferable as it mimics daylight and can make the space feel larger.